Sharjeel Khan: Career

 a hundred in the second innings.
 In his Twenty20 (T20) games he made two T20 centuries.

-He was first called up for Pakistan during Sri Lanka's tour of the UAE.
-While in his second international in a Twenty20 International (T20I) against Sri Lanka at Dubai, Khan made a promising 34 and suggested he could fix Pakistan's top-order conundrum.
-This was cemented in his third game, when he blasted a swashbuckling 50 off 25 balls against Sri Lanka.
+He was first called up for Pakistan during Sri Lanka's tour of the UAE in 2013.
+In his second match, a Twenty20 International (T20I) against Sri Lanka in Dubai, Khan made a promising 34 and suggested he could fix Pakistan's top-order conundrum.
+This was cemented in his third game, when he struck 50 off 25 balls against Sri Lanka.
 Khan became a regular in the Pakistan limited overs teams ever since his successful Pakistan Super League (PSL) in February 2016, where he made 299 runs (3rd highest) at 30.00.
 He also hit the most sixes in the inaugural PSL (19) and scored the first century for the PSL.

-In September 2016, Khan earned his first test call-up against New Zealand after impressing in the limited overs against England and West Indies.
+In September 2016, Khan earned his first Test call-up against New Zealand after impressing in the limited overs against England and West Indies.

 After completing his five-year ban for breaching the Pakistan Cricket Board's Anti-Corruption code, he was given clearance by the board to resume club cricket.
 So, he will be part of the players draft for the fifth edition of PSL.